 Earn a management degree from experts who know quiet quitting isn’t just a viral trend

 Become a trusted manager who can make a difference in the lives of their employees as well as on the bottom line.
 At Marquette University, we strive to be on the cutting edge of business philosophies that put a premium on human well-being and principled people management.
 As Professor Rogers illustrates in her research, respect is central to organizational achievement and we believe it’s a key factor in academic excellence as well.
-Earn your Master in Management degree entirely online so you can complete coursework on your own schedule and bring your learnings to life by applying new skills and techniques to your daily work.
+Earn your online Master in Management degree on your own schedule.
+Bring your learnings to life by applying new skills and techniques to your daily work.
 Learn from industry experts like Rogers, John Cotton, Jennica Webster and countless others who have an in-depth understanding of how people are critical to any business’s success.
 Schedule a call with an Admissions Advisor to learn more or start your application today.

 - Retrieved on October 18, 2022, from hbr.org/2022/03/the-great-resignation-didnt-start-with-the-pandemic